-The Yorkshire Dales has been attracting visitors since the dawn of the railways and recreational travel.
+The Yorkshire Dales have been attracting visitors since the dawn of the railways and recreational travel.
 The varied and dramatic landscapes, the characterful communities and events as well as commitment to great food and drink have made it one of the most iconic locations in the country.

 The Yorkshire Dales are more than just a geographical area; they are a way of life.